 Moderate resorts are the ‘middle of the road’ option and offer slightly larger rooms, better transportation options and upgraded amenities such on-site restaurants.
 In the Moderate category includes the following resorts: Art of Animation, Caribbean Beach, Coronado Springs, Port Orleans-French Quarter and Port Orleans-Riverside.

-Deluxe resorts tend to save you in time as they are closer to the resorts, however they also cost significantly more than the other categories.
+Deluxe resorts tend to save you in time as they are closer to the theme parks, however they also cost significantly more than the other categories.
 Deluxe resorts include: Animal Kingdom Lodge, Beach Club, Boardwalk Inn, Contemporary Resort, Grand Floridian, Polynesian Resort, Wilderness Lodge and Yacht Club (though separate, it is connected to the Beach Club).

 There are two other options not listed above.
 These include the Disney Vacation Club and Fort Wilderness Campgrounds.
 Disney Vacation Club is the ‘timeshare’ for Disney, where owners use points to pay for their accommodations.
 It is possible to rent points if you want to try staying in a DVC Deluxe Villa before purchasing a contract.
 Fort Wilderness Campgrounds offer traditional campsites, RV hook-ups and ‘cabins.’